Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Background

 \subsection{Semantic Ontologies for Commercial Buildings and Demand Response}

 The field of semantic ontologies in commercial buildings has seen a diverse range of offerings tailored to varying objectives and levels of specificity.
 These ontologies seek to formalize domain knowledge representation and enable the integration of heterogeneous data in a structured, machine-readable format, ensuring consistency across applications \cite{hartmann2020advanced}.
 Previous work has typically concentrated on specialized topics within the building sector, including Indoor Environmental Quality \cite{donkers2022semantic}, Fault Detection \cite{benndorf2018energy}, Building Information Modeling (BIM) \cite{venugopal_ontology-based_2015, sacks2022toward, shi2023ontology}, among others.
-A systematic review by Luo et al. \cite{luo2021overview} highlighted the diversity of available tools—ranging from dictionaries to ontologies and platforms—underscoring the fragmented nature of current research.
+A systematic review by \cite{luo2021overview} highlighted the diversity of available tools: ranging from dictionaries to ontologies and platforms, underscoring the fragmented nature of current research.
 Pritoni et al. \cite{pritoni_metadata_2021} expanded this analysis by examining real-world use cases, revealing that many ontologies lack active community engagement and struggle to support the evolving schema diversity required in building applications.
-Among existing ontologies, Brick and Project Haystack have been evaluated for their ability to support Smart Building applications, with findings indicating Brick’s superior completeness and expressiveness \cite{quinn_case_2021}.
+Comparative evaluations of Brick 1.0 and Project Haystack 3.0 indicate Brick's superior completeness and expressiveness for Smart Building applications \cite{quinn_case_2021}.
 However, recent research assessing Brick’s coverage for MPC use cases found that it fails to meet key requirements \cite{prakash2024ontologies}, exposing gaps that limit its practical application.
 These challenges have prompted efforts to classify and better understand the roles of different types of ontologies.

-An approach outlined by \cite{pritoni_metadata_2021}, distinguishes semantic efforts into two main types: upper and application ontologies.
-Upper ontologies provide broad frameworks that are easier to adopt but often require significant customization for specific applications.
-In contrast, application ontologies are more specialized, often building upon upper ontologies \cite{guarino1998formal}, but their narrow scope can hinder widespread adoption \cite{pritoni_metadata_2021}.
-For instance, widely recognized upper ontologies for commercial buildings include Brick \cite{balaji2016brick} and Haystack \cite{ProjectHaystack}, which enable unified data representation and enhanced system interoperability.
-Meanwhile, others like DELTA \cite{fernandez2021supporting} and EFOnt \cite{li_semantic_2022} focus specifically on DR applications, reflecting an increasing need for domain-specific solutions.